harryseo1992/Pycharm-For-Dummies/docs/configuration.md

     ![Creating-py-file-3](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/13.creating_py_file.png?raw=true "Createing py file 3")

-Great!
+Brilliant!
 You successfully created a .py file in your project!

 You also create multiple **.py** files in a project by repeating the steps above.